edsonencinas/daphile/README.md

 With your old laptop now transformed into a dedicated Hi-Res music player, Bitperfect and gapless playback, and enjoy your high-fidelity audio library anytime.
 Whether you’re relaxing at home or hosting friends, this setup offers a cost-effective, eco-friendly way to indulge in premium sound quality.

-Have questions or need help with setup?
-Feel free to ask in the comments below!
-Happy listening!